-I'm currently an Assistant Teaching Professor at the Faculty of Economics, University of Cambridge and the Greta Burkill Fellow in Economics at Murray Edwards College, Cambridge.
+I am currently a Lecturer in Economics at Yale University.
+Previously, I was an Assistant Teaching Professor at the Faculty of Economics, University of Cambridge, and held the Greta Burkill Fellowship in Economics at Murray Edwards College, Cambridge.

-My research interests center around macro-finance, general equilibrium and theoretical and empirical asset pricing, with current work focusing on topics such as the connection between the time series and the cross-section of stock market returns, the impact of optimism and default on the macroeconomy and the implications of market structure on the stock market.
+My research interests centre around macro-finance, general equilibrium and theoretical and empirical finance, with current work focusing on topics such as the impact of optimism and default on the macroeconomy, the implications of market structure on the stock market and the connection between the time series and the cross-section of stock market returns.

-My recent paper, “On the Time Variation of Aggregate Stock Returns and Cross-Sectional Anomalies" shows, both theoretically and empirically, an overall negative contemporaneous relationship between aggregate stock market returns and cross-sectional anomalies.
+My recent paper, “From Anomalies to Norms: A Unified Framework for Sentiment, Risk and Mispricing" shows, both theoretically and empirically, an overall negative contemporaneous relationship between aggregate stock market returns and cross-sectional anomalies.

 I hold degrees from MIT (Masters in Finance), Cambridge (Masters of Advanced Study in Mathematics) and Imperial (Masters of Engineering).